 The Royal Mews also houses a mix of State and Non-state Cars.
 The five State Cars do not have licence plates and include a selection of British-made Rolls Royces and Bentleys.
-There are eight chauffeurs, but only the Head Chauffeur and the two Deputy heads can drive the Queen.
-We’re told the Duke of Edinburgh likes to keep an A to Z street map in the car: I wonder if he is a back-street driver!
+There are eight chauffeurs, but only the Head Chauffeur and the two Deputy heads can drive the King.

 The Royal Mews Carriage Horses

 The carriage horses are either Windsor Greys or Cleveland Bays.
 They are bred in Hampton Court, broken-in at Windsor Castle and moved to the Royal Mews at the age of four.
 They are exercised in Hyde Park and St James’s Park.
 The Queen personally named all her horses.

 The Royal Mews, Buckingham Palace, London, SW1W 1QH.
 Nearest tube: Victoria

 Adult Tickets £15 , and all admission prices include a multimedia tour.
 Under 5s go free.
 You can book your tickets here.
 At the end of your visit, ask a Warden to stamp your ticket to convert it into a 1- Year Pass for which you can enjoy free re-admission.